tinesoft/nxrocks/packages/nx-quarkus/README.md

 `skipFormat`           | `boolean` | Do not add the ability to format code (using Spotless plugin) `extensions`           | `string` | List of extensions to use (comma-separated).
 Go to https://code.quarkus.io/api/extensions to get the ids needed here
-`quarkusInitializerUrl` | `https://code.quarkus.io`            | URL to the Quarkus Initializer instance to use `skipeCodeSamples`     | `string` | Whether or not to include code samples from extensions (when available) `tags`                 | `string` | Tags to use for linting (comma-separated) `directory`            | `string` | Directory where the project is placed
+`quarkusInitializerUrl` | `https://code.quarkus.io`            | URL to the Quarkus Initializer instance to use `proxyUrl`             |          | The URL of the (corporate) proxy server to use to access Quarkus Initializer `skipeCodeSamples`     | `string` | Whether or not to include code samples from extensions (when available) `tags`                 | `string` | Tags to use for linting (comma-separated) `directory`            | `string` | Directory where the project is placed

+> **Note:** If you are working behind a corporate proxy, you can use the `proxyUrl` option to specify the URL of that corporate proxy server.
+> Otherwise, you'll get a [ETIMEDOUT error](https://github.com/tinesoft/nxrocks/issues/125) when trying to access official Spring Initializer to generate the project.
+> Even simpler, you can just define environment variable `http_proxy`, `HTTP_PROXY`, `https_proxy` or `HTTPS_PROXY` globally.

 ### Linking Projects (`link` generator)